bongiozzo/antora-ui-bongiozzo/README.md

 ### Prerequisites

-To preview and bundle the Antora Spring UI, you need the following software on your computer:
+To preview and bundle the Antora Bongiozzo UI, you need the following software on your computer:

 * [git](https://git-scm.com/) (command: `git`)
 * [Node.js](https://nodejs.org/) (commands: `node` and `npm`)